cooperweisbach/HTML-CSS-JS-SBA/README.md

 This is a project meant to fulfill and exceed the requirements of Per Scholas's FSJD Bootcamp HTML/CSS/JS Skills Based Assessment(SBA).

-These three pages will contain: ....
+These three pages be: ....

+A homepage
+A contact us page
+A sign in page